DevExpress-Examples/winforms-xtraform-center-caption/Readme.md

 }
 ```

-You can also use the [DevExpress DirectX Form](https://docs.devexpress.com/WindowsForms/403878/controls-and-libraries/forms-and-user-controls/direct-x-form) to deliver modern, web inspired user interfaces and ensure that your apps support today’s high resolution/high DPI monitors.
+You can also use the [DevExpress DirectX Form](https://docs.devexpress.com/WindowsForms/403878/controls-and-libraries/forms-and-user-controls/direct-x-form) to deliver modern, web-inspired user interfaces and ensure that your apps support today’s high resolution/high DPI monitors.

 ## Files to Review